seanh/seanh.github.io/content/2014-05-27-datapackager.md

 Tags: CKAN
 Alias: /post/datapackager/

-<p class="attention-grabber">The Data Packager is a fun little project that
+The Data Packager is a fun little project that
 <a href="https://github.com/joetsoi">Joe Tsoi</a>,
 <a href="https://whiteink.com/">Nick Stenning</a>,
 and I worked on for a couple of months, with some extra design input from
 <a href="http://www.mintcanary.com/">Sam Smith</a>.
 This is a re-post of the original
-<a href="http://ckan.org/2014/06/09/the-open-knowledge-data-packager/">release announcement on the CKAN blog</a>.</p>
+<a href="http://ckan.org/2014/06/09/the-open-knowledge-data-packager/">release announcement on the CKAN blog</a>.

 [Data Packager](http://ckan.org/2014/06/09/the-open-knowledge-data-packager/)
 is a web app for quickly creating and publishing